 Today is a great day to wish a Happy Birthday to a Wolverine record-setter named Mike Lantry.
 Michael William “Mike” Lantry was born on this day in Michigan.
 He grew up in Oxford, Michigan and became an outstanding athlete at Oxford High School.
 He was a star on the Wildcat football and track teams.
 Mike was a state champion shot putter when he graduated from high school in 1966.
 He didn’t think he was ready for college since he didn’t have a very good plan for his future.
 Instead of going straight to college, he enlisted in the U. S. Army.
 Lantry grew up pretty quickly after spending a year in Vietnam.
 Fortunately, he came home after his enlistment was up.
 Now, Mike Lantry was ready for college.
 Lantry took his G.I.
 Bill benefits to Ann Arbor and enrolled at Michigan in 1971.

-(Note-Mike Lantry (#36) is shown above with the 1974 Big Ten Co-Champion Michigan Wolverines.
-He is seated in the second row – third man from the left.
+(Note-Left-footed kicker Mike Lantry (#36) is shown above.
+He was a record setting kicker for Bo Schembechler in the early 1970s.
 Photo courtesy of the Bentley Historical Library at The University of Michigan.)

 Lantry was an unusual man for his time in Ann Arbor.
 He was a Vietnam Veteran, a husband and a father.
 Obviously, he was not your typical college freshman.
 At 6’ 2’’tall and 210-pounds, Lantry still had some competitive juices flowing when he returned from Vietnam.
 He decided to “walk-on” the Michigan Football Program during spring drills in 1972.
 Bo liked Mike Lantry and gave him a chance to play for the Wolverines.
 Mike won the starting place kicker’s job and was Bo’s “man” for the next three years.